The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 It might be most effective to compile an asynchronous message gradually.
 If you know your questions will remain unanswered for several hours, take the time to draft an email with a list of questions.
 You can add a separate list of helpful information that you would typically deliver in a conversation.

 It's understood that these messages are built through hours of work and not just a rapid-fire set of questions that you could answer for yourself.
-Your coworkers will then have their entire shift to address your half of the conversation and provide useful information in return.
+Your coworkers will then have their entire shift to address your half of the conversation and provide helpful information in return.

 7) Leverage a Virtual Assistant